+THE GUIDEBOOK FOR FACULTY NEW TO LAFAYETTE COLLEGE

+2021-2022

+Revised 4/29/21

+LAFAYETTE CENTER FOR THE INTEGRATION OF TEACHING, LEARNING, AND SCHOLARSHIP

+610-330-5969 citls@lafayette.edu 101 Hogg Hall Lafayette College

 TABLE OF CONTENTS

-Welcome Letter
+Welcome

 Overview of Lafayette College

-Diversity, Equity and Inclusion
+Diversity, Equity, and Inclusion

 General Resources

+Central

+Student Services

-Pedagogical and Research Funding Opportunities
+Pedagogical & Research Funding Opportunities

+Pedagogical

 Resources for High-Impact Educational Practices

-Resources for Remote Learning
+Resources for Teaching

 Information Technology Services (ITS) Resources

 Library Resources and Contacts

-Information for Tenure-line Faculty21
+Information for Tenure-Line Faculty

-Information for Visiting and Adjunct Faculty22
+Information for Visiting and Adjunct Faculty

+Relevant Social Media Accounts

-Parking and Transportation at Lafayette23
+Parking and Transportation at Lafayette

-On-campus Dining and Shopping23
+On-campus Dining and Shopping

 Additional Campus Amenities

-Information About the Easton Area
+Information about the Easton Area

 Lafayette Acronyms

+Common Course of Study Attribute Codes

 Who to Contact

-Religious Holidays/Observances
+Religious Holidays

-Campus Map28
+Campus Map

 Welcome

-June 2020
+May 2021

 Dear Colleagues,

 Welcome to Lafayette!
 I am so glad that you have joined our community.
 I look forward to getting to know you, supporting your work and celebrating the impacts that you will have on teaching and scholarship at the college.
 The goals of the three days of orientation include: developing your knowledge of the college, increasing your awareness of various resources available to you, and building relationships with your cohort.

 Recognizing the challenges of navigating a new institution, our team developed this guidebook as a helpful resource.
 Please review it prior to orientation, as well as during the academic year.
 The contents include items such as general resources for teaching and scholarship, a college map, campus amenities and more.

 I am pleased to let you know that the August orientation is just the start of the support that you will receive as a faculty member starting at Lafayette.
 You will also participate in the new faculty learning community that will be held on Fridays during the academic year from 12 - 1 pm over the lunch hour.
 These sessions are designed to promote a more in depth understanding of the college and support your efforts.
-You will receive the Fall 2020 schedule of events for the year-long learning community after the August orientation, and for now, please be sure to hold Friday at noon.
+You will receive the Fall 2021 schedule of events for the year-long learning community in the near future, and for now, please be sure to hold Friday at noon.
 You are also encouraged to participate in other center events during the academic year as well.

 Please also be aware that this orientation book will be updated yearly to accommodate changes.
 You are welcome to access the most recent digital version through the center website.

 Once again, welcome to Lafayette!
 I look forward to a wonderful year.
 We recognize that you are coming to the college in the midst of unprecedented circumstances.
-Please know that we may be virtual for some or the majority of this year, but we are still here for you.
+Please know that we are here for you.

 Best wishes, Tracie

 Tracie Marcella Addy, PhD, MPhil Associate Dean of Teaching & Learning Director, Center for the Integration of Teaching, Learning & Scholarship 101 Hogg Hall 610-330-5969 citls.lafayette.edu

 Overview of Lafayette College